FIAP-SOAT-G20/FIAP-TechChallenge-Fase2/README.md

 - [Docker](https://www.docker.com/)

 > [!WARNING]
-> You need to have Go (> 1.23) installed in your machine to build, run and test the application locally
+> You need to have Go version **1.23 or higher** installed on your machine to run the application locally

 <p align="right">(<a href="#readme-top">back to top</a>)</p>